KhartesViewer/scroll2zarr/README.md

 smaller than a zarr data store created from the original non-masked TIFFs, with no loss of information inside the scroll itself.

+Another note: the `max_gb`
+flag may be useful on machines with limited RAM, but you should test on a limited number of slices before processing the entire scroll volume.
+Depending on the speed of your swap disk versus your data disk, it may be faster to use swap space than to use the `max_gb` flag to limit memory usage.

 As for time requirements, I only have one data point.
-On a laptop with 32 Gb RAM (so the `--max_gb` flag did not need to be used), with the TIFFs and the OME data store on an external USB 3 SSD, the conversion took less than 24 hours, but more than 12.
+Using a chunk size of 128, on a laptop with
+32 Gb RAM (so the `max_gb` flag did not need to be used), with the TIFFs and the OME data store on an external USB 3 SSD, the conversion took less than 24 hours, but more than 12.